Distributed Random Reshuffling Methods with Improved Convergence: Preliminary Analysis

-\cref{lem:bounded_var} is based on \cref{as:comp_fun} and used for bounding the averaged variances of the stochastic gradients obtained by RR updates among all the agents.
-In addition, it generalizes the so-called bounded gradient dissimilarity assumption in the distributed setting; see, e.g., \cite{zhang2021fedpd,huang2023distributed}. \begin{lemma} Let \cref{as:comp_fun} hold.
+Lemma \ref{lem:bounded_var} is based on Assumption \ref{as:comp_fun} and used for bounding the averaged variances of the stochastic gradients obtained by RR updates among all the agents.
+In addition, it generalizes the so-called bounded gradient dissimilarity assumption in the distributed setting; see, e.g., \cite{zhang2021fedpd,huang2023distributed}. \begin{lemma} Let Assumptions \ref{as:comp_fun} hold.
 We have for any $x\in\R^p$,